-- 1. Check fuel with the engine off and pressure washer on a level surface. - Remove fuel tank cap, check fuel level, then fill fuel tank if needed.
-For fuel cap location see the COMPONENT LOCATIONS section of this manual. - Do not use gasoline that is older than 30 days.
+- 1. Check fuel with the engine off and pressure washer on a level surface. - 2.
+Remove fuel tank cap, check fuel level, then fill fuel tank if needed. - Do not use gasoline that is older than 30 days.
 Use only clean and fresh regular unleaded gasoline with a minimum octane rating of 87.
 Do not mix oil with gasoline.
 Do not use gasoline that contains more than 10% ethyl alcohol.
 E15, E20, and E85 are not approved fuels and should not be used. - 4.
-Do not fill the fuel tank above the maximum fuel level to allow room for fuel expansion.
-For fuel capacity see the SPECIFICATIONS section of this manual. - 5.
+Do not fill the fuel tank above the maximum fuel level to allow room for fuel expansion. - 5.
 Replace fuel tank cap.
 Never run engine without fuel cap installed.